Wake Forest Career 1961-1968

 In the early 1960s, the Wake Forest campus seemed a long way from the city of Winston-Salem.
 Yet during the 1960s, the civil rights movement created some common interests between the university community and some city leaders.

 At the time, there were only a handful of pastors involved in the struggle for civil rights.
 In addition to Jerry Drayton, they were Jack Noffsinger of Knollwood Baptist (who taught an interracial bible school), W.R.
 Griggs of Southside Baptist, Mark Dep at Centenary, and Warren Carr at Wake Forest.
-In Winston-Salem, the power structure of prominent businessmen worked quietly behind the scenes to do the good works necessary to protect their city’s reputation for good jobs.
+In Winston-Salem, the power structure of prominent businessmen worked behind the scenes to do the good works necessary to protect their city’s reputation.

 In one glimpse of changes to come, in the early 1960s, five Wake Forest students wanted to live in a house in the Patterson Street neighborhood, a black and mixed-race neighborhood of Winston-Salem.
 The students — Bob Braxton, Beth Pirkle, and three others came to Ed for help.
 Ed approached President Tribble on their behalf, and the the plan was approved.
 Ron and Muriel Rice, members of the staff of the First Baptist Church, lived with them as house parents.
 When Dr. Harvey Cox of Harvard Divinity School was at the campus as a speaker, Ed took him to visit the Patterson Street community.